MilicaMisk/data_science_portfolio/Shell_Shock-Linux_notes/SCP.md

 # Secure Copy Protocol
 SCP, or Secure Copy Protocol, is a command-line tool and protocol used for securely copying files and directories between two computers over an SSH connection.
 SCP encrypts data during transfer, providing a secure method for copying files between local and remote machines.
-Here, I'll provide greater detail on how to use SCP with examples.

 ### Basic SCP Syntax: